gpuweb/gpuweb/proposals/compatibility-mode.md

 In Compatibility mode, these new limits will have a default of zero.
 In Core mode, `maxStorageBuffersInVertexStage` will default to the same value as `maxStorageBuffersPerShaderStage` and `maxStorageTexturesInVertexStage` will default to the same value as `maxStorageTexturesPerShaderStage`.

-In both Compatibility Mode and Core, at device creation time, if the requested limit for `maxStorageBuffersInVertexStage` exceeds the effective requested limit for `maxStorageBuffersPerShaderStage` then the requested limit for `maxStorageBuffersPerShaderStage` is raised to the value requested for `maxStorageBuffersInVertexStage`.
-If the requested limit for `maxStorageTexturesInVertexStage` exceeds the effective requested limit for `maxStorageTexturesPerShaderStage` then the requested limit for `maxStorageTexturesPerShaderStage` is raised to the value requested for `maxStorageTexturesInVertexStage`.
+In both Compatibility Mode and Core, at device creation time, if the requested limit for `maxStorageBuffersInVertexStage` exceeds the effective requested limit for `maxStorageBuffersPerShaderStage`, then the requested limit for `maxStorageBuffersPerShaderStage` is raised to the value requested for `maxStorageBuffersInVertexStage`.
+If the requested limit for `maxStorageTexturesInVertexStage` exceeds the effective requested limit for `maxStorageTexturesPerShaderStage`, then the requested limit for `maxStorageTexturesPerShaderStage` is raised to the value requested for `maxStorageTexturesInVertexStage`.

 In Core mode, at device creation time, and after application of the previous rule, `maxStorageBuffersInVertexStage` is set to the effective requested limit for `maxStorageBuffersPerShaderStage`, and `maxStorageTexturesInVertexStage` is set to the effective limit for `maxStorageTexturesPerShaderStage`.